Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Mei 2026 11.03.49 UTC
+- WIB: Sabtu, 23 Mei 2026 13.41.40 UTC
-- WITA: Sabtu, 23 Mei 2026 12.03.49 UTC
+- WITA: Sabtu, 23 Mei 2026 14.41.40 UTC
-- WIT: Sabtu, 23 Mei 2026 13.03.49 UTC
+- WIT: Sabtu, 23 Mei 2026 15.41.40 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: motivational
+Kategori: friendship